 The Rosalind Franklin University of Medicine and Science (RFUMS) Leave of Absence Policy shall apply to students requesting or are mandated to take a leave of absence.
-Students requesting a leave of absence must submit the request in writing to the College of Pharmacy

-Office for Academic Affairs and specify the reason for the request and beginning and ending dates.
+Students requesting a leave of absence must submit the request in writing to the College of Pharmacy Office for Academic Affairs and specify the reason for the request and beginning and ending dates.
 Leaves of absence may not exceed one calendar year.
 The Office of Academic Affairs will instruct the student on procedure and may include the Office of Student Affairs as needed.
-Please refer to the "Leave of Absence" section of the Guidelines and Procedures for Student Progress, Evaluation, Assessment and Recognition for additional details.
+Please refer to the "Leave of Absence" section of the Guidelines and Procedures for Student Progress, Evaluation, Assessment and Recognition or the University's Academic Catalog for additional details.